euank/euank.com/_posts/2024-11-10-bamboo-weak-steel-strong.md

 </figure>

-At first, I tried more normal stuff, like solid steel, cool carbon fiber, an alright aluminium one, and eventually a terrific titanium one.
+At first, I tried more normal stuff, like solid steel, cool carbon fiber, an alright aluminium one, and eventually a tough titanium one.

 <div class="image-container">
   <figure>